howardroark/pollinate/README.md

 projects using data defined by a simple schema.
 The data can define an output `name`, files to `discard`, files to `parse` with the data, and files to `move` or rename.
-The template can supply the default data, and that data can be extended for each project before generating.
-You can also throw in any other data you'd like to be passed to the template context.
+The template can supply the default data, and that data can be extended for each project.
+You can throw in any other data you'd like to be passed to the template context as well.

 All templates are parsed with [Nunjucks](http://mozilla.github.io/nunjucks/) aka [Jinja](http://jinja.pocoo.org/) and [Twig](http://twig.sensiolabs.org/).